 Length: Animation length must be 30 seconds or shorter.

-Lopping: Animations can be looped, but the animations must stop after 30 seconds
+Looping: Animations can be looped, but must stop after 30 seconds.

 Animated HTML5 display ads specifications:

 HTML5 ads are not available for all advertisers.
 You need to submit a request to use HTML5 and Google Ads will check to see if you meet their requirements.
 If you’ve missed these requirements, go back to the HTML5 chapter above.

 Because your final goal is conversion, be that getting people to sign up for your service or downloading your ebook, you need to have a strategic approach.
 Always work closely with the PPC team.
 There are things like audience and placement that you need to consider.
 These can consistently influence the final goal of your campaign.